ochurlaud/macaw-movies/README.md

 Movies organizer.
 Qt/C++/Sqlite

 *This application is a movie organizer.
-It helps anyone to order, choose and find back a movie in his collection.*
+It helps to order, choose and find back a movie in his collection.*

 *The program is written in C++, with the Qt framework.
 It will be released for Linux, Windows and Mac OS X*